 GLAHW: Are you superstitious?
 Why or why not?

 Depends on the item.
-I believe most superstitions have a strong basis in fact.
+Most superstitions have a strong basis.

 I work in the technology field.
-I have designed very large systems and enjoy computers.
+I have designed extensive systems and enjoy computers.

 GLAHW: Do you keep a journal every day?

-I write every day, but not a journal per se.
+I write every day, but not in a journal per se.

 GLAHW: What do you prefer to write – short stories, poetry, novels, scripts, etc.?